The School of Creatology

 What kind of projects can Creatives create?

-Our projects might be ones we have already begun and want to build upon, or an idea that we may or may not have begun looking in to, or an idea may not have come yet but we feel a creative ‘itch’.
+Our projects might be ones we have already begun and want to build upon and thereby reach the next stage, or an idea that we may or may not have begun looking in to, or an idea may not have come yet but we feel a creative ‘itch’.

 Projects could include a new change, a solution, a lifestyle, a livelihood, a difference… something we love…